Raid on Choiseul

-The Raid on Choiseul (Operation Blissful) was a small unit engagement that occurred from October 28 to November 3, 1943, during the Solomon Islands campaign, and was launched to divert Japanese from the Allied landings at Cape Torokina, on Bougainville Island.
-During the raid, United States Marines from the 2nd Parachute Battalion, landed on Japanese-occupied Choiseul in the northern Solomon Islands and carried out raids on Japanese army and navy forces over a 25 mi area over the course of seven days with the assistance of local Choiseul islanders and an Australian coastwatcher.
+The Raid on Choiseul (Operation Blissful) was a small unit engagement that occurred from 28 October to 3 November 1943, during the Solomon Islands campaign of the Pacific War.
+The raid was launched to divert the Japanese from the Allied landings at Cape Torokina on Bougainville Island.

+United States Marines from the 2nd Parachute Battalion landed on Japanese-occupied Choiseul in the northern Solomon Islands and carried out raids on Japanese army and navy forces over a 25 mi area over the course of seven days with the assistance of local Choiseul islanders and an Australian coastwatchers.
 The force was withdrawn back to Vella Lavella by landing craft following the successful lodgment of US troops on Bougainville.